 Do home-educated students complete a SSAR?

 Yes, if you have followed an educational curriculum patterned after the traditional U.S. system.
-If the curriculum followed cannot be represented on the SSAR, contact the Office of Admissions at 352-392-1365 or contact us here for further instruction.
+If the curriculum followed cannot be represented on the SSAR, call the Office of Admissions at 352-392-1365 or contact us via our Contact Us page for further instruction.

 What will happen if I do not complete a SSAR?

-All freshman applicants (excluding the exceptions) must complete and link the SSAR for admission.
+All freshman applicants (excluding the exceptions) must complete and link the Student Self-Reported Academic Record (SSAR) for admission.
 A high school transcript submitted from the high school or through a third-party vendor like Naviance or Parchment does not substitute for the SSAR requirement.
-If for some reason you are unable to complete the SSAR, you must contact the Office of Admissions at 352-392-1365 or contact us.
+If for some reason you are unable to complete the SSAR, you must contact the Office of Admissions at 352-392-1365 or via our Contact Us page.